PleiadesBUW/PleiadesUserDocumentation/software/modules.md

 Be aware, that more recent versions of the whole software stack might be available in the `/cvmfs/software.eessi.io/versions` directory (here `2023.06`).

 You can find [more information about EESSI on hpc-wiki.info](https://hpc-wiki.info/hpc/Streaming_scientific_software_with_EESSI) and the [EESSI documentation](https://www.eessi.io/docs/).

+### Local Software Stacks
+> **Note:**
+>
+> The software stacks "2019" to "2022" were build against CentOS 7 and are therefor deprecated.
+> Since we've updated the cluster to Alma Linux 9 in 2024, the modules might not work as intended.
+> Prefer to load one of the "2021a_AL", "2023a", or "2025" software stacks.
+> Open a ticket if your software is missing in one of those software stacks or is not available in the EESSI setup!

+As an alternative to EESSI, we have locally installed software modules available through versioned software stacks, e.g. "2023a" or "2025".
+These contain requested and commonly used software and commercial software that may not be available through EESSI.
+Prefer to use the EESSI approach, if possible.

 ### Finding Modules